igarousi/data-catalog/schema/core.md

 |provider | Creative Work | Organization \| Person | 1 | The service provider, service operator, or service performer |

-The following examples demonstrate how each of these required properties may be implemented in JSON+LD.
+The following examples demonstrate how each of these required properties may be implemented in `JSON+LD`.
 Note, there are several properties omitted from each example such as `@context` and `@type`.

 ### Name, Description, and URL